Verifying Learning-Based Robotic Navigation Systems: Background

-All of the above approaches are commonly used in modern DRL, and each has its advantages and disadvantages.
+All of these approaches are commonly used in modern DRL; and each has its advantages and disadvantages.
 For example, the value-based methods typically require only small sets of examples to learn from, but are unable to learn policies for continuous spaces of $\langle$state,action$\rangle$ pairs.
-In contrast, the policy-gradient methods can learn continuous policies, but suffer from a low sample efficiency and large memory requirements. $AC$ algorithms attempt to combine the benefits of both techniques (value-based methods and policy-gradient methods), but suffer from high instability, particularly in the early stages of training, when the value function learned by the critic is unreliable.
+In contrast, the policy-gradient methods can learn continuous policies, but suffer from a low sample efficiency and large memory requirements.
+Actor-Critic algorithms attempt to combine the benefits of value-based and policy-gradient methods, but suffer from high instability, particularly in the early stages of training, when the value function learned by the critic is unreliable.

 \mysubsection{DNN Verification and DRL Verification.} A DNN verification algorithm receives as input~\cite{KaBaDiJuKo17}: \begin{inparaenum}[(i)] \item a trained DNN $N$; \item a precondition $P$ on the DNN's inputs, which limits their possible assignments to inputs of interest; and \item a postcondition $Q$ on $N$'s output, which usually encodes the \textit{negation} of the behavior we would like $N$ to exhibit on inputs that satisfy $P$. \end{inparaenum} The verification algorithm then searches for a concrete input $x_0$ that satisfies $P(x_0) \wedge Q(N(x_0))$, and returns one of the following outputs: \begin{inparaenum}[(i)] \item \sat, along with a concrete input $x_0$ that satisfies the given constraints; or \item \unsat, indicating that no such $x_0$ exists. \end{inparaenum} When $Q$ encodes the negation of the required property, a \sat result indicates that the property is violated (and the returned input $x_0$ triggers a bug), while an \unsat result indicates that the property holds.